onflow/cadence/docs/language.md

 All accounts have a `storage` object which contains the stored values of the account.

-All accounts also have a `published` object with contains the published references in an account.
+All accounts also have a `published` object which contains the published references in an account.
 This will be covered later.

 Account storage is a key-value store where the **keys are types**.